-Advisors are intended to guide and advise students throughout their program.
-Advisors are most effective when students maintain contact.
-Students may make an appointment to see the advisor or may contact the advisor during walk-in hours.
-Students are expected to contact the Medical Assistant advisor at the following times:
+Counselors are intended to guide and advise students throughout their program.
+The program counselor is most effective when students maintain contact.
+Students may make an appointment to see their counselor or may contact them during walk-in hours.
+Students are expected to contact the Medical Assistant Program counselor at the following times:

-- Each semester for educational/course planning. - In cases of academic/course failure and/or withdrawals. - With changes in progression plan such as going to part-time status or stopping out of the program for a semester. - As a resource for questions regarding the Medical Assistant program.
+- First time program Counseling/Registration session to plan your first semester schedule - Each semester for educational/course planning. - In cases of academic/course failure and/or withdrawals. - With changes in progression plan such as going to part-time status or stopping out of the program for a semester. - As a resource for questions regarding the Medical Assistant program.